System73/tamarco/docs/explanations/a_walk_around_the_settings.rst

 All the other tamarco settings are inside a root_path named “system”.
 The settings under the root path are:

-* Deploy_name.
-Name that identifies a deploy, used by default by logging and metrics resources with the purpose of distinct logs and metrics from different deploys.
-Possible use cases: allow to filter logs of deploys in different regions or by develop, staging and production with the same monitoring system.
+* | Deploy_name.
+Name that identifies a deploy, used by default by logging and metrics resources with the purpose of
+  | distinct logs and metrics from different deploys.
+Possible use cases: allow to filter logs of deploys in different
+  | regions or by develop, staging and production with the same monitoring system.

-* Logging: Configuration of the logging of the system, it is out of resources because this configuration can’t be avoided since it is a core component, all the microservices and all resources emit logs.
-More information about the possible configuration in [TODO link to logging section].
+* | Logging: Configuration of the logging of the system, it is out of resources because this configuration can’t be
+  | avoided since it is a core component, all the microservices and all resources emit logs.
+More information about the
+  | possible configuration in [TODO link to logging section].

-* Resources: configurations of the resources of the system, it can be used by one or more microservices.
+* | Resources: configurations of the resources of the system, it can be used by one or more microservices.
+See:
-:ref:`setup_setting_for_a_resource`
+  | :ref:`setup_setting_for_a_resource`.

-* Microservice: configuration of the business logic of each microservice.
-This section also has a special property, all the other settings can be configured by in this section for a specific microservice.
+* | Microservice: configuration of the business logic of each microservice.
+This section also has a special property,
+  | all the other settings can be configured by in this section for a specific microservice.
+See:
-:ref:`setup_setting_for_a_specific_microservice`.
+  | :ref:`setup_setting_for_a_specific_microservice`.